 Documenting locations for Snappy Syncs is increasing.
 In 2015 researchers working for the Oakridge Wildlife Management Area discovered an abundant population of Snappy Syncs in various locations within the dense old growth forest.
 The only problem with this discovery is it is not open for public viewing for security reasons.

 Another known spot to view Snappy Syncs is the Congaree National Park in Hopkins, SC.
-Here you don’t need to signup for lottery or take a bus.
-You can park within a 1/4 mile of the boardwalk.
+They also now have a lottery.
+But there you can park within a 1/4 mile of the boardwalk.
 The only problem here is you can't take blankets or chairs because it is on a boardwalk over a swamp.